5 Association Analysis: Basic Concepts

 5.3.2 Mine Using Templates

-Sometimes it is beneficial to specify what items should be where in the rule.
-For apriori we can use the parameter appearance to specify this (see ?
+Sometimes it is beneficial to specify what items should be where in the found rule.
+Forapriori() we can use the parameter appearance to specify this (see ?
 APappearance).
 In the following we restrict rules to an animal type in the RHS and any item in the LHS.
+We first create all type related items.

 type <- grep("type=", itemLabels(trans), value = TRUE)